Puteri02/time-log-app/README.md

 # **Time Log Application ⏱**

 > A time log application using PrimeReact, allowing users to track their time spent on various tasks.
-In this updated version, several features are added in order to enhance the user experince as they use the app.
-Some of the features added is a search functionality.
 This application utilizes the local storage for storing data's received from the users and implemented some React hooks such as `useState` and `useEffect`.

 ## To _Run_ the Application